TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 22:35:33 EDT 2023

 Samuel John Ross

-Born&raised in Grand Junction Colorado, educated in art&graphic design at Western State College of Colorado, Scott now works as a freelance designer in Wichita, KS.
+Born in 1986 in Grand Junction, CP and educated in art&graphic design at Western State College of Colorado, Scott now works as a freelance designer in Wichita, KS.

 Simeon out West Foundry